uvaai/ml1/30 week3/40 Chinese Room/content.md

 assignment.
 So, you are not trying to classify what you think of as having a positive sentiment, but have read the data set and trying to get your classifications as close as possible to the labels of these 1.6 million sample tweets.
-Argue whether or not you think you have understanding of the labeled sentiment of tweets in this data set.
+Argue whether or not you think you would have understanding of the labeled sentiment of tweets in this data set.

 5. Finally, consider a combined system, consisting of the Naive Bayes sentiment analysis program and yourself, the programmer who wrote it.
-For this combined system, you are able to interact with and inspect any intermediate results and probabilities produced by the program when it makes a prediction for a new tweet, i.e. you can write code to access all of the data and not only just the resulting prediction.
+For this combined system, you are able to interact with and inspect any intermediate results and probabilities produced by the program when it makes a prediction for a new tweet, so you can write code to access all of the data and calculations, and not just the resulting prediction.
 Argue whether or not you think this combined system would be able to produce understanding of the labeled sentiment of tweets in the data set used in the assignment.

 *Note:* Some of these exampes might be hard to classify as having understanding or not, and there isn't an obvious right or wrong answer for these questions.